Symptoms

 If your symptoms are severe, your doctor should ask a specialist for advice.

-Your management plan should be reviewed regularly.
+Your treatment plan should be reviewed regularly.

 Specialist managements